UtsavlalShrestha/Porfolio/readme.md

 - **Animation:** [Framer](https://www.framer.com/docs/animation/) - High-performance animation library for React.
 - **Deployment:** [Vercel](https://vercel.com/) - Platform for frontend frameworks and static sites, built by the creators of Next.js.

+### Credits
+A big thanks to Zeno Rocha for open-sourcing his website on GitHub